-- Permissible since the disclosed information does not represent a possible source of bias or an inappropriate activity;
+- Permissible since the disclosed information does not represent a conflict or an inappropriate activity;

-- Permissible with modifications aimed at avoiding bias or inappropriate activities; or
+- Permissible with modifications aimed at avoiding any conflicts (real or perceived) or inappropriate activities; or

-- Inconsistent with University policy and this not permissible.
+- Inconsistent with University policy and thus not permissible.

-3. In a case where faculty activity is permitted but requires modifications.
-Options are as numerous as the types of situations the committee may review.
+3. In a case where the activity is permitted but requires modifications.
+Options are numerous.
 Possible options include, but are not limited to:

-- termination or reduction of involvement in the relevant research project;
+- Termination or reduction of involvement in the relevant research project that creates the conflict;

-- reimbursement by the staff member to the University for indirect costs and for the use of laboratories, equipment, facilities and other resources.
+- Reimbursement to the University for indirect costs and for the use of laboratories, equipment, facilities and other resources.